PhilipHarries/apinate/README.md

 *apinate* is a simple HTTP API that can be configured to run any back end script or command and display the output in a variety of formats.
 It runs as a single binary, and is driven by a single configuration file.

-*apinate* can output JSON, YAML or plain text, and can output configurably templated HTML.
+*apinate* can output JSON, YAML or raw text, and can output configurably templated HTML.

 *apinate* is the simplest and easiest way of spinning up a functional API.